We aim to help provide an experience in the Broads for every child within 5km of the Broads Executive Area during their schooling.

 Qualified staff teach practical skills for countryside and conservation management, and help them discover the wildlife that lives in the park.

-Children from urban areas take part in building fences, footpaths, steps, installing new gates, coppicing, planting trees and cutting grass.
+Children from urban areas take part in practical conservation and estate work, discovery activities, tool-making and bushcraft.
 Younger children revel in the freedom to build dens and cook outdoors.

 In this outside space and through fun activities they learn numeracy, literacy and communication skills as well as teamwork, problem-solving, risk management and practical skills, and develop vital self-esteem.